Antigua

 Nelson's Dockyard Museum

-Cruise ship passengers will have a wide variety of excursions to choose from, those staying in Antigua should definitely rent a car and explore the more remote areas.
+Cruise ship passengers dock in the cruise port in Saint John's town which is a short walk from the main shopping areas.
+Passengers will have a wide variety of excursions to choose from, those staying on the island for longer should definitely rent a car and explore the more remote areas.

 Falmouth Harbour Antigua